warthog618/config/README.md

 }
 ```

-This is a simple example that omits error handling for brevity.
+This is a simple example that minimises error handling for brevity.
 The implementation of the watcher goroutine and its interactions with other goroutines may vary to suit your application.

 A watcher for the whole configuration is very similar.
 An example can be found in the [examples directory](https://github.com/warthog618/config/tree/master/example/readme/watcher).